-Share a book together connected to this rhyme.
+Share a book together about this rhyme.

 Chat about the pictures and story.
-Examples of stories:

-- My very first tea party by Michal Sparks
+- My Very First Tea Party by Michal Sparks

-- I'm a little tea pot baby board book illustrated by Annie Kubler
+- o I'm a Little Tea Pot Baby board book illustrated by Annie Kubler

 - The tiger who came to tea by Judith Kerr

-- Ruby's tea for two by Rosemary Wells
+- Ruby's Tea for Two by Rosemary Wells

-- We're going on a picnic by Pat Hutchins
+- o We're Going on A Picnic by Pat Hutchins

-- Florentine and pig have a very lovely picnic by Eva Katzler
+- o Florentine and Pig have a Very Lovely Picnic by Eva Katzler

 - Picnic by John Burningham

-Tea party role-play

 You could have a tea party using real or pretend cups, mugs, food and drink.

 Taking part in pretend play is a great way for children to practise their communication skills such as chatting to others, practising new words and taking turns to speak.

-If your child has not yet begun to speak, playing will develop their understanding and ideas.
+If your child has not yet begun to speak playing will develop their understanding and ideas.

 You could have a Teddy bears tea party or a birthday party for your toys.
 You could make invitations and place names for the toys.

-Water play

-Teapots and cups and saucers are good to use in the bath and the sink for water play.
+Water play Teapots and cups and saucers are good to use in the bath and the sink for water play.
 If they are safe and not going to break you can use adult sized metal tea pots.
 Talk about the play.
 With younger children use words starting with the same letter and making the sound using the word, such as splash, splosh, splish.
 Sing the rhyme in the bath as you do the actions.

-It's always fun to make up new words to the tune such as:
+It's always fun to make up new words to the rhymes such as:

-I'm a little butterfly, flying high.
-Here's my wings, in the sky.
-When I hear the birdies start to sing.
-I flutter round in a ring.
-I'm a little piggy, short and stout.
-Here's my wiggly tail, here's my snout.
-When I hear the farmer, start to shout I open the gate and run right out
+I'm a little butterfly Flying high Here's my wings In the sky When I hear the birdies Start to sing I flutter round in a ring.
+I'm a little piggy Short and stout Here's my wiggly tail, Here's my snout When I hear the farmer Start to shout I open the gate and run right out!